HengGao12/OAML/README.md

 - How to prevent the ID performance degradation when training with OOD data;
 - How to collect and train with outliers effectively.

-Knowledge Distillation is leveraged to prevent ID accuracy degradation.
+To address these problem, knowledge Distillation is leveraged to prevent ID accuracy degradation.
 On the other hand, we generate and train OOD samples in the latent space for enlarging the ID/OOD distribution discrepancies.
 ![image](fig/pipeline.png)

 ## Usage